 1940s Men’s Shoes

-Wingtips, toe cap Oxfords, and spectator shoes were the popular 1940s shoe styles.
+Wingtips, toe cap Oxfords, and spectator shoes in brown or black were the popular 1940s shoe styles.
 It’s important to look after them and polish and buff them regularly.
 A man would never have been seen in grubby shoes no matter the circumstances, especially a man that had served in the military.

 Coordinating the outfit

 This chart from 1941 suggests either pairing the same color accessories with a suit color or contrasting accessories with a suit’s color.
 Sports or casual suiting needs brighter and bolder contrasting accessories.
 Click the images to view a larger size, or try one of these pairings:

 - Contrasting: Blue suits with a white shirt, maroon tie+ handkerchief +socks, brown shoes, and a blue hat or black shoes and a grey hat.